 All allegations of prohibited harassment of a student by an employee or adult will be reported to the student's parents and promptly investigated.
 An employee who knows of or has reasonable cause to believe that child abuse or neglect occurred child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
-See Reporting Suspected Child Abuse, page 41 and Bullying, page 64 for additional information.
+See Reporting Suspected Child Abuse, below and Bullying, page 64 for additional information.

-The district's policy that includes definitions and procedures for reporting and investigating harassment of students is reprinted below:
+Procedures for reporting and investigating harassment of students are listed below: